 Partners in the region's career pathway system should identify strategies to better capitalize on labor market information, regional economic development goals, and local employer input.
 Integrated education, workforce, and related data would enable partners to evaluate participation and outcomes with a focus on decreasing inequality.
 Improved coordination also allows pathways to leverage a broader range of resources, such as collaborating with area employers to develop apprenticeship programs and related curricula.
-In particular, aggregating conclusions across public and private entities would assist in regional goals to spur regional employment and productivity growth.
+In particular, aggregating conclusions across public and private entities would help spur regional employment and productivity growth.